nvim-neorg/neorg/docs/NFF-0.1-spec.md

     Over the years, several people have been asking themselves...
   ```
   Although both forms are correct.
 The `@` symbol for comments is only truly useful whenever you want to write mulitiline
-  comments inside of your document.
+  comments that span over several paragraphs inside of your document.
 Inside of a carryover tag everything after the tag till the end of the line is counted as a
   parameter for that tag, as the body for that tag is the next paragraph.

 ##### Quirks